Things To Do in Peru

 Good to know: While not as widely available as other daytime trips around Cusco, there are a few tour companies that offer excursions to Rainbow Mountain starting very early in the morning.
 Leaving at 2:00 or 2:30 in the morning allows you to reach the site before large crowds arrive later in the day.

-Interesting fact: The star exhibit of the museum is its 2nd century erotic pottery exhibit, which features erotic displays in every conceivable position.
-According to travelers, this exhibit is the Latin version of Kama Sutra.
+Interesting fact: The star exhibit of the museum is its 2nd-century erotic pottery exhibit, which features erotic displays in every conceivable position.
+According to travelers, this exhibit is the Latin version of the Kama Sutra.